Main navigation | Main content

 Minneapolis, MN 55414

-It is hard to believe with snow still on the ground that severe weather is just around the corner.
-Eventually it will warm up though and with that comes the risk of severe weather.
+It is hard to believe that winter is almost upon us again.
+Eventually all the leaves will fall from the trees and the snow piles will replace leaf piles, and with that comes the threat of hazardous winter weather.
 Are you ready?
-Now is the time to plan for what you will do when severe weather strikes.
+Now is the time to plan for what you will do when the snow starts to fall.

-The Minnesota Department of Public Safety Division of Homeland Security and Emergency Management (HSEM) sponsors the annual “Severe Weather Awareness Week” public information campaign each year.
-The week features an intense media campaign that highlights specific daily topics related to severe weather safety.
-The HSEM Severe Weather Safety website offers additional information, checklists, and other informational resources to assist in local education efforts throughout the season.
+The Minnesota Department of Public Safety Division of Homeland Security and Emergency Management (HSEM) sponsors the annual “Winter Hazard Awareness Week” public information campaign each year.
+The week features an intense media campaign that highlights specific daily topics related to winter weather safety.
+The HSEM Winter Weather Safety website offers additional information, checklists, and other informational resources to assist in local education efforts throughout the season.

-Local professionals and volunteers can use these resources to engage their fellow citizens and local media to focus on these hazards and help ensure everyone has a safe and fun summer season.
+Local professionals and volunteers can use these resources to engage their fellow citizens and local media to focus on these hazards and help ensure everyone has a safe and fun winter season.